pymedphys/pymedphys/docs/developer/contributing.rst

 back over to https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/index.html and scrub up on your terminology.

-To make a branch you need to have cmder open and run the following:
+To make a branch you need to have cmder open, be in the pymedphys directory, and run the following:

 .. code:: bash